beekpr/examples/README.md

-# Beekeeper Example
+# Beekeeper Examples
-This is a collection of implementation examples.
+This is a collection of implementation examples that show how integrations to the Beekeeper platform can be built.

 ## Content
 - [Mood Bot](mood-bot): A chat bot that asks all users every day how they're feeling and records their responses